gratchie/gratchie.github.io/about.md

      - Senior Systems Engineer
      - (April 2016 to present)

-* Design, build and maintain, cross-disciplined infrastructure across all major operating systems - Linux, OSX and Windows
+* Design, build and maintain, cross-disciplined systems across all major operating systems, leveraging various devops tools with focus on automation
-* Manages production and core systems, as well as high performance storage and backup infrastructure of the studio
+* Manages application infrastructure and core data center stack, as well as high performance multi-petabyte storage and backup infrastructure of the facility
-* Completed various, multifaceted projects - Facility RHEL 6 to 7 upgrade, Facility OSX upgrade, Vsphere Enterprise 6.5 infrastructure buildout, Windows infrastructure buildout, VPN Deployment, Aspera asset transfer pipeline, Gitlab CI/CD upgrade and deployment
+* Completed various, multifaceted projects - Facility OS upgrades, Vsphere Enterprise 6.5 cluster  buildout, Windows 10 infrastructure buildout, VPN Deployment, Aspera asset transfer pipeline
+* Built and Deployed Gitlab CI/CD platform and pipeline processes
+* Lead the systems team in adapting Kanban methodology.
+A flexible agile method focused on helping interrupt driven teams with uneven demand times and specialized tasks requiring concentrated focus.
 * Built and deployed Jira Service Desk as the defacto ticketing system for the studio
 * Built and deployed Jira and Confluence as a Project Management tool and Documentation po
 * Mentor system engineers and help them navigate the pipeline and pace of this industry.